 Additional Information: You may provide us with profile information to make public, such as a short biography, your location, your website, or a picture.
 You may provide information to customize your account, such as a cell phone number for the delivery of SMS messages.
 We may use your contact information to send you information about our Services or to market to you.
 You may send an email to info@DayoftheGirlSummit.org to unsubscribe.

-Third-Party Service Providers: DayoftheGirlSummit.com are creating a community of third-party services to help provide our Services, such as promoting the first Day of the Girl, and to help us understand the use of our Services, such as Google Analytics.
+Third-Party Service Providers: The Day of the Girl Summit uses third-party services to help provide our Services, such as promoting the first Day of the Girl, gathering submissions for the Girls Speak Out event, and to help us understand the use of our Services, such as Google Analytics.
 These third-party service providers may collect information sent by your browser as part of a web page request, such as cookies or your IP address.

 Information Sharing and Disclosure